 Charlie Williams is a documentary filmmaker, cinematographer, film editor, and screenwriter from London England.

 Graduating with a masters in Anthropology from The University of Edinburgh in 2006, Charlie expanded upon his training in ethnographic filmmaking by directing and editing his first documentary feature about a unique town of guitar makers in Mexico.
 'The Guitar Is Their Song' was broadcast by TV UNAM in Mexico and was distributed on DVD in the UK and internationally.

-His most recent feature documentary - 'Front Stage & Back' - is an unflinchingly honest portrait of unknown 58 year old New York actor, Theodore Bouloukos.
-Over the course of two years the camera follows Theodore's daily ups and downs while ruminating on deeper notions of social performance and the complexities of self knowledge.
+His most recent feature documentary - 'Front Stage & Back' - is a warts and all character study of unknown 58 year old New York actor, Theodore Bouloukos.
+Over the course of two years the camera follows Theodore's daily ups and downs while exploring deeper themes of social performance and the complexities of self knowledge.